 - Excise tax

 - Unemployment insurance

 Florida S corporations do not pay federal corporate tax.
 The corporations might be eligible to pay FICA and FUTA taxes.
 Florida S corporation shareholders also qualify for federal personal income taxes.
 High-earning inactive shareholders might qualify for net investment income tax.
 The state of Florida is very lenient with S corporations on taxes and does not require S corporations to pay corporate tax.
 Neither does the state levy any personal income taxes on S corporation shareholders.

 If you need help with S corporation ownership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.